goblindegook/goblindegook.com/content/post/2026/brand-new-legacy/index.md

 This incomplete knowledge extends to the effects of AI’s frenzied adoption.
 We are only beginning to see the breadth and depth of its impact on society, from an individual level to entire economies and political structures.

-Each of these topics deserves extended debate, but today I would like to focus on how it impacts my work and the work of software product engineers in general.
+Each of these topics deserves extended debate, but today I would like to focus on Large Language Models and how they impact my work and the work of software product engineers in general.

 ---